zammad/zammad-admin-documentation/manage/roles/user-preferences-permissions.rst

                                        .. warning:: 🔑 **Third-party authentication / LDAP users:**

                                           Be sure to **revoke this permission** for all your users.
-                                          Otherwise, user passwords may fall out of sync.
+                                          Otherwise, users will have two passwords (local & LDAP).